Sebberh/RenovateTutorial/ReadMe.md

   ]
 }
 ```
-This configuration is equivalent to the defaults (see desciption in the pull named Configure renovate) with four exceptions:
+This configuration is equivalent to the defaults (see description in the pull named Configure renovate) with four exceptions:
 ```
 ":prHourlyLimitNone"
 ```